mmicaelasilva7/mmicaelasilva7/README.md

 ### Hi there 👋, my name is Micaela Silva
 ####
-Skills: SQL / JS / HTML / CSS
+Skills: SQL / HTML / CSS

 - ⚡ I’m currently working on projects to improve my skills